Questions on Process

 2. How are these pieces created?

-Each piece is fabricated from memory and/or sketches, and is not of a specific location.
+Each piece is fabricated from memory and/or sketches, and is often not of a specific location.
 They are created in the studio and many are reminiscent of places I have travelled.
 The oil pastels are applied to the paper in layers, and worked by hand and with metal tools to create blended areas and line work.
 Occasionally much of the image is scraped away and started again.

 3. What is the naming system?